code-star/slides/slides/graphql-for-microservices-2016-05.md

 - We add fields when objects need to be nested
 - Object fields can refer to other objects of the schema

-Code snippet Voice-Over
+- Code snippet Voice-Over
     - Define an object to hold the responses we get from the Recommendation service
     - case class just like a Java class, 2 parameters score and product_number, with type of Option[BigDecimal] and a Option[String]
     - Annotation from Sangria to mark the accessor members of the case class, in this case Recommendation has a field "product"
     - implicit is not important for this example, a context is provided
     - This function returns a Remote[Product]
-- It's implementation is simply calling the remote function with the product_number parameter.
+    - It's implementation is simply calling the remote helper function with the product_number parameter.
 </aside>
 ## Resolver definition